Catalog

 Returns a list of all table names in the catalog.

-Returns a DataFrame containing all table entries in the catalog.
+Returns a list of all table entries in the catalog.

 def write_table(name, batches, insert_mode)